smzelek/react-app-test-no-jsdom/README.md

-# React App Karma DOM Tests
+# React DOM Tests in a Real Browser

 This repo uses Karma to launch **real instances of Chrome instead of using Jest+JSDOM**!